Ashley Judd: Activism

-Judd has conducted humanitarian work that focuses on gender equality, pro abortion causes and the rights of women and girls.
+Judd has conducted humanitarian work that focuses on gender equality, pro choice causes and the rights of women and girls.
 In 2016, she was appointed a Goodwill Ambassador for UNFPA, the United Nations agency with responsibilities including sexual and reproductive health.
 As of May 2018, she had visited UNFPA's projects for women and girls affected by humanitarian crises in Jordan, Turkey, Ukraine, and Bangladesh, and its development work in India and Sri Lanka.

 Judd has travelled with YouthAIDS to places affected by illness and poverty, such as Cambodia, Kenya, and Rwanda.
 She has become an advocate for preventing poverty and promoting awareness internationally.
 She has met with political and religious leaders on behalf of the deprived about political and social change.
 Judd has narrated three documentaries for YouthAIDS that aired on the Discovery Channel, in National Geographic, and on VH1.

 In 2011, she joined the Leadership Council of the International Center for Research on Women.
 Other organizations Judd has been involved with include Women for Women International and Equality Now.
 She is a member of the advisory board for Apne Aap Women Worldwide, an organization fighting sex-trafficking and inter-generational prostitution in India.
 Judd is active on the speakers' circuit, giving speeches about gender equality, abuse and humanitarian topics.